-Our donors, provide, every month, 1200 pounds of rice, 1900 pounds of pinto beans, 800 plus cans of tuna, 450 plus packages of packaged noodles, 900 plus pounds of flour, over 450 bottles (each is about 1 qt) of cooking oil, 500 boxes of tomato paste, 450 plus 8 oz. packages of pasta, 450 plus large onions, 900 pounds, or more, of frozen chickens.
+Our donors provide, every month, 1300 pounds of rice, 1900 pounds of pinto beans, 500 plus cans of tuna, 550 plus packages of noodles, 900 plus pounds of flour, over 500 bottles of cooking oil, 500 boxes of tomato paste, over 500 8 oz. packages of pasta, 700 pounds of frozen chicken hindquarters.
+This will last a family of 5 for only 13 days.
+Every dollar you donate increases the amount of food distributed.

 We provide packaged milk, eggs, canned goods, cereal, diapers, blankets, toothpaste, soap, shampoo, books, clothing, and other health care products when donors make these available.

-We are a 503C charity for US tax purposes and provide annual tax statements to our donors.
+We are a 501c3 charity for US tax purposes and provide annual tax statements to our donors.

 What We Do

-Through our various programs, we strive principally to provide fundamental necessities for at-risk children and youth, including food, shelter, clothing, educational scholarships, and medical care.
+Through our various programs, we strive principally to provide fundamental necessities for at-risk adults, children, and youth, including food, shelter, clothing, educational scholarships, and medical care.

 How We Do It

 La Misión Children’s Fund solicits donations in the form of money, resources, and supplies.
 Additionally, we partner with volunteer organizations to develop programs that either sustain ongoing projects or address critical needs.
-Our goal to support fundamental needs for at-risk children and youth in Baja California comes out of a compassionate view of our surrounding community and those who do not have basic opportunities needed to sustain life.
+Our goal to support the fundamental needs of at-risk persons in Baja California comes out of a compassionate view of our surrounding community and those who do not have basic opportunities needed to sustain life.